-You must pass a drug test and COMPASS math test to be accepted into these programs.
+You must pass a drug test and ACCUPLACER math test to be accepted into these programs.

 Students must be in good physical condition.
 Students should be able to tolerate confined spaces and heights.
 Students are expected to be able to read and understand task descriptions, safety manuals, and safety and warning signs.
 Students must also be able to give and receive oral safety warnings, instructions, and task assignments.

 Students registering for the complete program have priority enrollment.
 Students are urged to apply as early as possible for this program.
 Enrollment is limited and the training is in heavy demand.
 Students who are put on the wait list for the semester in which they applied are given preference in the following semester.

 In addition to apprentice and related learning courses, these programs are designed to assist the student in realizing the following outcomes:

 - Apply critical thinking skills to investigate, interpret and communicate issues involving the trade, the community, and the home.

 - Participate in coordinating projects and supervise others.

 - Work with a team unit in a direction that aligns with stated vision, mission and values.

 - Work within the legal, regulatory and code parameters of the trade/community.